arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 {% hint 'warning' %}
-The changes suggested here can be useful to reduce the memory usage of ArangoDB servers, but they can have side-effects on performance and other aspects.
+The changes suggested here can be useful to reduce the memory usage of ArangoDB servers, but they can cause side-effects on performance and other aspects.
-None of the changes suggested here should be applied light-heartedly without prior testing in a development or staging system.
+Do not apply any the changes suggested here before you have tested them in in a development or staging environment.
 {% endhint %}

 ArangoDB's memory usage can be restricted and the CPU utilization be reduced